Factbox: Coming events in the euro zone debt crisis

 GOVERNMENT DEBT SUPPLY:

 Monthly T-bill sales are Greece's sole remaining route to market funding.
-The debt-choked country needs to roll over 4.0 billion euros of T-bills maturing in October.
+The debt-choked country rolled over 4.0 billion euros of T-bills maturing in October.

-October 7 - Debt agency announces amount of 6-month T-bills to be sold October 11.

 ITALY:

-Italy, after a long period of prevarication, passed a much-altered austerity plan earlier this month to try and steer clear of the debt crisis but its bond yields are only being kept at manageable levels with European Central Bank support.

-The focus now shifts to whether a weak and scandal-plagued government can implement the promised reforms and if more austerity measures will be needed to head off the need for outside help.
+-- Germany and France piled pressure on Italy at Sunday's summit to implement promised reforms and do more, faster, to head off the need for outside help.
 By common consent, an Italian bailout would overwhelm existing euro zone rescue funds.

 POLITICS: